Actindo-AG/Documentation/POS/UserInterface/01c_CashRegister.md

     Click this button to cancel the cash counting and close the *Count cash* view.

 - *Type*
     Type of coins or banknotes of the default currency.
-The displayed types of coins and banknotes are defined by the [currencies](./02a_GlobalSettings.md#währungen) in the global settings.
+The displayed types of coins and banknotes are defined by the currencies in the global settings.
+For detailed information, see [Currencies](./02a_GlobalSettings.md#währungen).

 - *Amount*
     Enter the amount counted of the selected type of coins or banknotes by using the buttons or entering the amount directly into the field.